jidongbsu/cs333/labs/remotedns/README.md

 };
 ```

-**Explanation**: the added lines are saying, for DNS inquiries regarding this attacker32.com domain, please forward the inquiries to 172.16.77.130. we do this so that we don't need to actually purchase the domain attacker32.com.
+**Explanation**: the added lines are saying, for DNS queries regarding this attacker32.com domain, please forward the queries to 172.16.77.130. we do this so that we don't need to actually purchase the domain attacker32.com.

 2.2. copy named.conf.options into the /etc/bind/ directory, and also copy named.conf.default-zones into the /etc/bind/ directory.